compare

 A.

 A double degree is a university degree where you study two single degrees at the same time, giving you the option of specialising in two different fields.
 To be eligible to enrol in a double degree, you must meet all the entry requirements of both degree programs.
 Even though you’ll be doubling your opportunities and giving yourself more career flexibility once you graduate, a double degree generally doesn’t take double the time to complete.
-In most instances, you’ll benefit from cross-crediting elective units, which will reduce your study costs and time compared to if you were studying separate bachelor degrees at different times.
-Usually a double degree will take four years full time study or part-time equivalent.
+In most instances, you’ll benefit from cross-crediting elective units, which will reduce your study costs and time compared to if you were studying separate bachelor’s degrees at different times.
+Usually a double degree will take four years full-time study or part-time equivalent.

 A.